 Deck layouts, review of facilities, activities, amenities

-Oceania Nautica deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).
+Oceania Nautica deck plan review at CruiseMapper provides newest cruise deck plans (2022-2023-2024 valid floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).

 Each of the Oceania Nautica cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Oceania Nautica staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-ms Nautica (built 2000 as "R Five", last refurbished in 2016) is the first (and currently the oldest) among the R-class Oceania ships - together with ms Insignia (R One), ms Regatta (R Two) and ms Sirena (R Four).
-Nautica ship is also sister to Pacific Princess (R Three), Azamara Journey (R Six) and Azamara Quest (R Seven) and Azamara Pursuit (R Eight).
+Oceania Nautica (2000-built as "R-Five", last refurbished in 2021-2022/OceaniaNEXT refurbishment) is the first (and currently the oldest) among the R-Class Oceania Cruises ships - together with Insignia (R-One), Regatta (R-Two) and Sirena (R-Four).
+In the Azamara fleet, MS Nautica's sisterships are Azamara Onward (R-Three), Azamara Journey (R-Six), Azamara Quest (R-Seven) and Azamara Pursuit (R-Eight).

-The Nautica cruise ship was built for and operated by the Renaissance cruise line under the name "R Five".
+The Nautica cruise ship was built for and operated by Renaissance Cruises (1989-founded/2001-defunct) under the name "R Five".
 In 2002 the vessel was bought by Royal Caribbean and transferred to their Pullmantur fleet until 2004.
-In 2005 she was extensively refitted and refurbished, renamed "ms Nautica", transferred to and operated ever since by the Oceania cruise line.
+In 2005 she was extensively refitted and refurbished, renamed "ms Nautica", transferred to and operated ever since by the Oceania brand.

-MS Nautica cruise ship deck plan has a total of 351 staterooms for 704 passengers (max capacity is 812 guests), served by 400 crew/staff.
-The ship has 9 passenger decks, 4 restaurants, 11 lounges and bars, 1 pool, 3 jacuzzies (1 Spa), 4 elevators, no self-service laundry facilities (passenger use laundromats).
+MS Nautica cruise ship deck plan shows a total of 349 staterooms for 698 passengers (max capacity is 803), served by 400 crew/staff.
+The boat has 11 decks (9 passenger-accessible, 5 with cabins), 4 restaurants, 11 lounges and bars, 1 swimming pool, 3 outdoor Jacuzzis (large whirlpool hot tubs/1 Spa), 4 elevators, no self-service laundry facilities (laundromats).

-Oceania Cruises Nautica is an "affordable luxury" cruisevessel.
-Among the Nautica’s best features is that all her decks and verandas are laid with quality teak.
+Oceania Cruises Nautica is an "affordable luxury" cruise vessel.
+Among Nautica’s best features is that all her decks and verandas are laid with quality teak.
 All the ship’s dining venues boast luxurious amenities, such as quality china (by Villeroy&Boch), silver (by Christofle) and crystal (by Riedel), and she has an impressive artworks collection on display at various public areas.

 Oceania Nautica deck plan changes 2016 refurbishment review

-- All lounge areas were renovated with new chairs, new carpeting, fabrics and upholstery.
+- All lounges were renovated with new carpeting, chairs, premium fabrics and upholstery.